Rajesh-7381/react-commerce2/README.md

     ->npm i bcrypt (for hashing password using sal and gensalt) ->npm i multer (for file uploading)
     ->npm i moment (for date)
+    ->npm i sharp (for image processing and image resizing in diff folder in my project) ->in my system node 18 not compatiable with latest sharp library so we use  (npm install sharp@0.32.0) version  that compatiable with node 18